medialab/xan/docs/cmd/select.md

   $ xan select -Ae 'a + b as c, len(name) as name_len'

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-If you want to list available functions, use the --functions flag.
+For a list of available functions, use `xan help functions`.

 Usage:
     xan select [options] [--] <selection> [<input>]
     xan select --help
-    xan select --cheatsheet
-    xan select --functions

 select options:
     -A, --append           Append the selection to the rows instead of